2025–26 II liga: Relegation play-offs

-The relegation play-offs will be played on 3, 6 and 9 June 2026.
-The semi-finals will be played over a single leg between runners-up of each III liga group.
-The winner of each semi-final advances to the final, played over two legs against a 13th or a 14th-placed II liga team.
-The winner of the final match will play in the II liga the following season.
-The final matches will be hosted by the winners of the semi-finals.
+The relegation play-offs were played on 3, 6 and 9 June 2026.
+The semi-finals were played over a single leg between runners-up of each III liga group.
+The winner of each semi-final would advance to the final, played over two legs against a 13th or a 14th-placed II liga team.
+The winners of the final would earn or keep the right to compete in the II liga the following season.
+The final matches were hosted by the winners of the semi-finals.